Last Bus to Woodstock: Adaptations

 The novel was adapted for television as part of Inspector Morse and was first aired on 22 March 1988.
 The character of Sue Widdowson was renamed Mary, and Sylvia's last name was changed to Kane.
 There were several amendments to the plot in the television adaptation: e.g. the red car was identified through the observations of another woman waiting for the bus and her smart deductions; Crowther did not die of the heart attack, and his wife did not commit suicide; Crowther and Sylvia didn't have sex after he picked her up at the bus stop; the "murder" turned out to be more of an accident—Widdowson confronted Sylvia in the car park, knocked her to the ground, and Crowther unwittingly reversed over her in the car and drove off not knowing; and there was no sexual attack on the corpse by Sanders, only theft.
-The cast included John Thaw as Morse, Kevin Whately as Sergeant Lewis, Peter Woodthorpe as Max, Ingrid Lacey as Mary Widdowson, Jill Baker as Jennifer Coleby, Anthony Bate as Bernard Crowther, Terrence Hardiman as Clive Palmer, Shirley Dixon as Margaret Crowther, Fabia Drake as Mrs Jarman, Paul Geoffrey as Peter Newlove, Ian Sears as John Sanders, Holly Aird as Angie Hartman Shirley Stelfox as Mrs. Kane and Jenny Jay as Sylvia Kane.
+The cast included John Thaw as Morse, Kevin Whately as Sergeant Lewis, Peter Woodthorpe as Max, Ingrid Lacey as Mary Widdowson, Jill Baker as Jennifer Coleby, Anthony Bate as Bernard Crowther, Terrence Hardiman as Clive Palmer, Shirley Dixon as Margaret Crowther, Fabia Drake as Mrs Jarman, Paul Geoffrey as Peter Newlove, Ian Sears as John Sanders, Holly Aird as Angie Hartman, Shirley Stelfox as Mrs Kane and Jenny Jay as Sylvia Kane.

 The book was first dramatised as a radio play by the BBC on Radio 4 in 1975.
 The announcer reading the end credits attributes the authorship of the original book to Colin Dempster.

-In 1984, a BBC Radio 4 adaptation was released that was dramatised by Melvyn Jones and directed by Brian Miller.
+In 1984, a BBC Radio 4 adaptation was released that was dramatised by Melville Jones and directed by Brian Miller.
 The radio play featured Andrew Burt as Inspector Morse and Christopher Douglas as Sergeant Lewis.